Tour Highlights – Maha Shivaratri Muktinath Yatra

 This holy site, Muktinath, is one of the 108 Divya Desams revered by Vaishnavites and one of the Shakti Peeths revered by Shaivites, making it a profoundly significant destination for Maha Shivaratri celebrations.

-8-Day / 7-Night Maha Shivaratri Muktinath Tour Itinerary
+9-Days / 8-Nights Maha Shivaratri Muktinath Tour Itinerary

-Your spiritual journey begins upon arrival at Tribhuvan International Airport in Kathmandu.
-In the evening, you'll visit the sacred Pashupatinath Temple to witness the mesmerising evening Aarati ceremony on the banks of the Bagmati River.
+Your 9-day and 8-day Maha Shivaratri spiritual journey begins upon landing at Tribhuvan International Airport in Kathmandu.
+In the evening, you’ll visit the sacred Pashupatinath Temple to witness the enchanting evening Aarati ceremony on the banks of the Bagmati River—a moving introduction to Nepal’s deep spiritual traditions.

-After the festival, you’ll board a short and scenic 25-minute flight to Pokhara, a serene city nestled beside the Himalayas.
-Explore the lakeside area, enjoy a peaceful boat ride on Phewa Lake, and visit the Tal Barahi Temple, located on an island in the lake.
+On Day 2, you’ll take a short and scenic 25-minute flight to Pokhara, a peaceful lakeside city nestled in the shadow of the Himalayas.
+Spend the day exploring the vibrant lakeside area, enjoy a tranquil boat ride on Phewa Lake, and visit Tal Barahi Temple, beautifully situated on an island in the lake.

-Day 4 takes you on a picturesque drive to Marpha, a charming village known for its apple orchards and traditional architecture.
-Along the way, you'll pass terraced hillsides, rural settlements, and the stunning Rupse Waterfall.
-Overnight in Marpha.
+After breakfast in Pokhara, Day 3 brings a picturesque drive to Marpha, a charming village famed for its apple orchards and traditional stone houses.
+Along the way, pass through terraced hillsides, rural communities, and the stunning Rupse Waterfall.
+Overnight in the peaceful village of Marpha.

 Significance of Maha Shivaratri